interaction-dynamics/learn-plateform/src/app/docs/user-experience/heuristics-rules/page.md

 ## Laws of UX

-Laws of UX is a collection of the key maxims that designers must consider about spacing and layouts.
-It was created by [Jon Yablonski](https://jonyablonski.com/).
+Laws of UX is a collection of the key maxims that designers must consider and must specifically spacing and layouts.
+It is very easy to understand thanks

 The laws are accessible on [lawsofux.com](https://lawsofux.com/).